boradesanket13/Numericon/README.md

 # Calculator-Using-HTML-CSS-and-Javascript

-*Output :** There is output screen where all text will be displayed.
+**Output :** There is output screen where all text will be displayed.
 User inputs are typed and results are calculated based on that input.
-Again, we can consider this in two parts as follows:

 **Operations:** This calculator can perform following operations which are listed below: